What is an IVF embryo transfer?

 An embryo transfer procedure with IVF is usually the last step of in-vitro fertilization.
 The embryo transfer is very similar to a Pap smear and does not usually require you to have an empty stomach.
 There should not be pain involved and no sedation or other drugs are required.

 A small transfer catheter is loaded with the embryos and the physician passes it through the cervical opening up to the middle of the uterine cavity.
-Abdominal ultrasound is used simultaneously to watch the catheter tip advance to the proper location.
+An abdominal ultrasound is used simultaneously to watch the catheter tip advance to the proper location.